pgouda89/CreateWorkspace/README.md

     export JAVA_HOME=<JAVA location on Linux machine>
     export PATH=$JAVA_HOME/bin:$PATH

-Run the following command in command line interface after setting the required environmental variables to check the java version:
+Run the following command in the command line interface after setting the required environment variables to check the java version:

     java -version

 ##### Apache Maven
-Required to install Apache maven 3.0 or above version.
+Required to install Apache Maven 3.0 or above version.
-Set the following environmental variables to handle command line interface:
+Set the following environment variables to handle the command line interface:

 Windows: